 - How is depreciation treated by your budget supplier?
 Wear and tear deductions are a feature on most of the cheaper policy baggage claims.
 The cheaper travel insurance policies will usually reduce the value of the item by its age, wear and tear condition.

 - Is there cheap travel insurance with no excess?
 The cheaper types of policies usually make you pay an excess before the actual insurance is payable even if the event can be claimed.
 You will find that although you are still covered for many events, you will have to pay excess that a more expensive policy will not have included.

 If you have a trip coming up and are looking to find affordable travel insurance, you can compare policies and apply entirely online.
 As stated previously, it is critical that you are fully aware of the conditions of your policy and the level of cover that is provided.
 If you are unsure about any of the policy features or definitions, don't hesitate to contact the insurer to have any queries resolved.

 * There is no such thing as the cheapest travel insurance.
 The offers compared on this page are chosen from a range of products finder.com.au has access to track details from and is not representative of all the products available in the market.
 Products are displayed in no particular order or ranking.
-The use of terms 'Cheap' and 'Cheapest' does not represent the overall value of the product subject to our disclaimer.
-You should consider seeking independent financial advice and consider your personal financial circumstances when comparing products. *$20 price based on 3 day trip to New Zealand for 18 year old traveller
+The use of terms 'Cheap' and 'Cheapest' does not represent the overall value of the product, and is subject to our disclaimer.
+You should consider seeking independent financial advice and consider your personal financial circumstances when comparing products. *The $20 price is based on 3 day trip to New Zealand for 18-year-old traveller